 Create an event hub namespace and event hub

-Create an event hub namespace, and then add an event hub to that namespace.
+In this section, you create an event hub namespace and add an event hub to that namespace.
 Event hub namespaces are used to logically group related event bus instances.

-Log in to the Azure portal and click Create a resource > Internet of Things > Event Hub.
+Log in to the Azure portal and select Create a resource.
+Then. search for Event Hubs and select Create.

-<yourname>-socialtwitter-eh-ns.
-You can use any name for the namespace, but the name must be valid for a URL and it must be unique across Azure.
+On the Create Namespace page, enter a namespace name.
+You can use any name for the namespace, but the name must be valid for a URL, and it must be unique across Azure.

-Select a subscription and create or choose a resource group, then click Create.
+Select a pricing tier and subscription, and create or choose a resource group.
+Then, choose a location and select Create.

-When the namespace has finished deploying, find the event hub namespace in your list of Azure resources.
+When the namespace has finished deploying, navigate to your resource group and find the event hub namespace in your list of Azure resources.

-Click the new namespace, and in the namespace blade, click + Event Hub.
+From the new namespace, select + Event Hub.

 Grant access to the event hub

-Before a process can send data to an event hub, the event hub must have a policy that allows appropriate access.
+Before a process can send data to an event hub, the event hub needs a policy that allows access.
 The access policy produces a connection string that includes authorization information.

-Make sure you're working with the event hub, not the event hub namespace.
+There is a Shared access policies option under for the event hub namespace and for the event hub.
+Make sure you're working in the context of your event hub, not the overall event hub namespace.

-After the policy has been deployed, click it in the list of shared access policies.
+After the policy has been deployed, select the policy from the list of shared access policies.

-Find the box labeled CONNECTION STRING-PRIMARY KEY and click the copy button next to the connection string.
+Find the box labeled Connection string primary-key and select the copy button next to the connection string.

 Paste the connection string into a text editor.
-You need this connection string for the next section, after you make some small edits to it.
+You need this connection string for the next section after you make some small edits.